seekerted/AbyssDeep/README.md

 - [ ] Interactables should not reset (e.g. Glass Layer's stone dominoes) during a trip
 - [ ] Make meeting Nanachi mandatory
 - [ ] *Other tasks that I can think of (many of them were softlocks that I just don't remember atm)*

+## Game Bugfixes

+- Fix the bug where the Seeker Camp Interior nameplate displays "???" instead of "Seeker Camp".

 > [!WARNING]
 > This mod is experimental and might cause your game to crash during gameplay.
 Please stock up on Mail Balloons and save regularly.